-EU parliament should be friend of transparency
+EU parliament should befriend transparency

 Opinion

-EU parliament should be friend of transparency
+EU parliament should befriend transparency

 By Sylvie GUILLAUME and Danuta HUEBNER

-Note: Correction: The article's footnote originally said that Danuta Huebner is the chair of the foreign affairs committee, when in fact, she is the chair of the constitutional affairs committee